astropy/astropy/docs/time/index.rst

 ============

 The `astropy.time` package provides functionality for manipulating times and dates.
-Specific emphasis is placed on supporting time scales (e.g. UTC, TAI, UT1, TDB) and time representations (e.g. JD, MJD, ISO 8601) that are used in astronomy and required to calculate, e.g., sidereal times and barycentric corrections.
-It uses Cython to wrap the C language `ERFA`_ time and calendar routines, using a fast and memory efficient vectorization scheme.
+Specific emphasis is placed on supporting time scales (e.g., UTC, TAI, UT1, TDB) and time representations (e.g., JD, MJD, ISO 8601) that are used in astronomy and required to calculate, for example, sidereal times and barycentric corrections.
+The `astropy.time` package uses Cython to wrap the C language `ERFA`_ time and calendar routines, using a fast and memory efficient vectorization scheme.

 All time manipulations and arithmetic operations are done internally using two 64-bit floats to represent time.
 Floating point algorithms from [#]_ are used so that the |Time| object maintains sub-nanosecond precision over times spanning the age of the universe.